abhimaniyar/halomodel_cib_tsz_cibxtsz/README.md

 the halo mass function/Fourier tranform of the NFW profile/halo bias, that is possible as well.
 * All the changes proposed above will have to be done in the ```input_var.py``` file.

 Hope you find this code useful!
 If you use this code in a publication, please cite https://arxiv.org/abs/2006.16329.
-Do not hesitate to contact me with any questions: abhishek.maniyar@nyu.edu
+Do not hesitate to contact me with any questions: abhimaniyar@gmail.com